PistonDevelopers/piston/README.md

 Use one of the [examples](https://github.com/pistondevelopers/piston-examples) as guide.

-Almost all projects written in Rust uses the Cargo package manager.
+Almost all projects written in Rust use the Cargo package manager.

 1. Install [Cargo](https://github.com/rust-lang/cargo)
 2. Open the Terminal window and type: